paulh1am/paulh1am.github.io/_portfolio/1_sherlewagner.markdown

 	Responsive website with Ruby on Rails, PostgreSQL and Bootstrap
 </div>

-The main goals were to showcase a fully re-done set of product images and to match the aesthetics of their newly re-done print catalog.
+The main goals were to showcase a fully re-done set of product images and to match the minimalist aesthetic of their newly re-designed print catalog.

 The website needed to serve as a product catalog for the sales staff as well as for clients, both private customers & interior designers so emphasis was placed on browsing and the search function.